cleph01/it-active-directory-azure/README.md

 - **Forced another Group Policy update** on `client-1` using `gpupdate /force`.
 - **Successfully RDP'd** into `client-1` using a standard domain user account, confirming the GPO was applied correctly.

+#### Create Group Policy to Allow All Domain Users to Connect to ANY Client Machine in the _CLIENT OU via Remote Desktop

 <p>
     <img width="455" alt="image" src="https://github.com/user-attachments/assets/5185c299-4995-4fcf-81bf-3da9695a50bf" />
 </p>